zbrad/zbrad.github.io/_posts/2015-02-24-EmacsKeys.md

 I first started using Emacs back when I worked for DEC, on the [TOPS-10](http://en.wikipedia.org/wiki/TOPS-10) and [TOPS-20](http://en.wikipedia.org/wiki/TOPS-20) operating systems.
-It's programming language at that time was [TECO](http://en.wikipedia.org/wiki/TECO_%28text_editor%29), and the name was an acronym for "Editing MACroS".
+Its programming language at that time was [TECO](http://en.wikipedia.org/wiki/TECO_%28text_editor%29), and the name was an acronym for "Editing MACroS".